crowdymous/crowdymous.github.io/_pages/about.md

 to the companies, even if there are proper cryptographic tools that could be used to keep this responsibility at the user where it belongs.

-In line with our mission we will introduce tools, procedures, software, perhaps even laws, that will help users retain control over all aspects of anonymity and privacy in all interactions.
+In line with our mission we will help introduce tools, procedures, software or laws, that will help users retain control over all aspects of anonymity and privacy in all interactions.